Skip to Main Content

 What is an FHO Surgery for a Dog

-During the FHO surgery, the surgeon will remove the femoral head, leaving the socket portion of the hip empty.
+During the dog FHO surgery, the surgeon will remove the femoral head, leaving the socket portion of the hip empty.
 Your dog's leg muscles will initially hold the femur in place as scar tissue develops between the femur and the acetabulum.
 Gradually, over some time, a “false joint” will begin to form, and scar tissue will act as a cushion between the femur and the acetabulum.

 The cost of FHO surgery can vary widely depending on several other factors.
 Consult your veterinarian to estimate how much you can expect to pay for this procedure.